jstadev/og-docs/docs/Breakdown/tracks.md

 # Tracks

-We are displaying 15 tracks of Polkadot’s OpenGov with a high priority on tracking the Spenders tracks:
+We are displaying 15 tracks of Polkadot’s OpenGov with a high priority on tracking the Spender tracks:
 - _Big Spender_
 - _Medium Spender_
 - _Small Spender_